Redocly/redocly-cli-cookbook/custom-plugin-decorators/openai-is-consequential/README.md

 OpenAI Actions uses OpenAPI to enable GPTs to make API calls.

-It has support for a [consequential flag](https://platform.openai.com/docs/actions/consequential-flag):
+It has support for a consequential flag (documentation no longer available, but originally at `https://platform.openai.com/docs/actions/consequential-flag`):

 > If the field isn't present, we default all GET operations to false and all other operations to true